RaasAhsan/sion/README.md

 Sion does not expose a traditional POSIX file system API to clients.
 Instead, it exposes an HTTP+JSON API with which all namespace and chunk operations are performed.

 ## Architecture
+### Master
+A Sion cluster contains a primary master which performs three major functions: cluster management, namespace management, and placement.
-1. The cluster subsystem is responsible for processing cluster operations and tracking the state of the cluster.
+1. The cluster subsystem processes cluster operations and tracks the state of the cluster.
-2. The namespace subsystem is responsible for maintaining the directory structure and metadata of the file system.
+2. The namespace subsystem processes file system operations and serves this information to storage nodes and clients.
-3. The placement subsystem is responsible for making assignment decisions around where chunks should be located.
-It responds to the cluster and namespace subsystems to perform necessary functions.
+3. The placement subsystem makes assignment decisions for where chunks should be located.
+Placement decisions are used to respond to failures in the cluster and balance load across nodes.
+It interacts with the cluster and namespace subsystems to perform necessary functions.